Before i go on about the scandal, i need to pause for a moment and tell you a little bit about Robert Woodward.

 Nixon waged a prominent television advertising campaign and stressed that the crime rate was too high, and attacked what he perceived as a surrender by the Democrats of the United States' nuclear superiority.
 Nixon promised "peace with honor" in the Vietnam War and proclaimed that "new leadership will end the war and win the peace in the Pacific".

-Nixon was inaugurated as president on January 20th, 1969.
+In 1968, Richard Nixon defeated Hubert Humphrey and Nixon was inaugurated as president on January 20th, 1969.
 In his inaugural address, which received almost uniformly positive reviews, Nixon remarked that "the greatest honor history can bestow is the title of peacemaker."

-slowly began withdrawing U.S. troops, so that the South Vietnamese troops could take over the fighting by themselves.
+When Nixon took office, about 300 American soldiers were dying each week in Vietnam, and the war was broadly unpopular in the United States, with ongoing violent protests against the war.
+Nixon had concluded that the Vietnam War could not be won and he was determined to end the war quickly.
+He slowly began withdrawing U.S. troops, so that the South Vietnamese troops could take over the fighting by themselves.
 Nixon secretly bombed many enemy targets in Cambodia and North Vietnam while bringing home the American troops, to make it easier for South Vietnam to win.
 When his spreading the bombing to Cambodia and Laos became known in 1970, it caused larger protests than ever in America, including at Kent State and even in Washington, DC, where more than 12,000 were arrested in May 1971 at the peak of the protests.
 Partly because of the amount of opposition, Nixon sped up troop withdrawal and ended the draft.

 Fast forward to June and back to Bob and Bernstein's investigation in to what was going on with the break in at Watergate.